Research Report Roadmap for Change to Support Pregnant and Parenting Students

 In collaboration with a cross-sectoral Leadership Council, we developed a roadmap of opportunities to improve practice, policy, research, and investment.
 We believe this expansive roadmap can provide a vision for stakeholders interested in supporting parents pursuing postsecondary pathways and their families.

-Tags Assistance for women and children Beyond high school: education and training Child care Child care and early childhood education Child care and workers Community colleges Economic well-being Families with low incomes Federal tax issues and reform proposals Financial stability Food insecurity and hunger Higher education Housing vouchers and mobility Hunger and food assistance Inequality and mobility Inequities in educational achievement Infrastructure Job markets and labor force Kids in context K-12 education Labor force Mobility Parenting Paying for college Postsecondary education and training Poverty Race, gender, class, and ethnicity Racial equity in education Racial barriers to accessing the safety net Schooling Supplemental Nutrition Assistance Program (SNAP) Taxes and social policy Temporary Assistance for Needy Families (TANF) Welfare and safety net programs Women and girls Work-family balance Work supports Workforce development Youth employment and training Father involvement Student parents Building America’s Workforce Children and youth
+Tags Assistance for women and children Beyond high school: education and training Child care Child care and early education Child care workers and early childhood teachers Community colleges Economic well-being Employment and education Families with low incomes Federal tax issues and reform proposals Financial stability Food insecurity and hunger Higher education Housing vouchers and mobility Hunger and food assistance Inequality and mobility Inequities in educational achievement Infrastructure Job markets and labor force Kids in context Labor force Mobility Parenting Paying for college Postsecondary education and training Poverty Race, gender, class, and ethnicity Racial equity in education Racial barriers to accessing the safety net Schooling Supplemental Nutrition Assistance Program (SNAP) Taxes and social policy Temporary Assistance for Needy Families (TANF) Welfare and safety net programs Women and girls Work-family balance Work supports Youth employment and training Father involvement Student parents Building America’s Workforce Children and youth